Written by: Dr. Frederick Buechel, Jr.

-Knee Arthroscopy is a procedure in which the doctor examines your knee with an instrument called an arthroscope to diagnose or treat the cause of pain, swelling, tenderness, or weakness in your knee.
-An arthroscope is a tube with a camera and light at its end that projects an image of the inside of your knee onto a television monitor.
-The arthroscope is about the diameter of a pencil.
+- Knee Arthroscopy – a procedure in which the doctor examines your knee with an instrument called an arthroscopy to diagnose or treat the cause of pain, swelling, tenderness, or weakness in your knee.

-An Arthroscopic Chondroplasty is a procedure in which the worn or damaged articular cartilage surfaces are trimmed and smoothed of their degenerated edges in arthritic knees, while debris is removed with suction shaving devices.
+- Knee Chondroplasty – a procedure in which the worn or damaged articular cartilage surfaces are trimmed and smoothed of their degenerated edges in arthritic knees, while debris is removed with suction shaving devices.

 - Knee Synovectomy – An arthroscopic synovectomy is the removal of inflamed inner lining tissues of the knee joint (the synovium) that is abnormally growing, and can cause swelling and pain in the knee.